llewelld/pico-build-all/README.md

 ### Configure pam_pico

 Finally you need to configure pam_pico for use with the application you want to authenticate to.
 Configuring PAMs is complex and not for the faint-hearted.
 Too complex for this README file in fact.
 Unfortunately its also a necessary step to getting Pico working.
 Therefore please see the [developer documentation](https://docs.mypico.org/developer/pam_pico/#configure) for the gory details.

+### Authenticating with Pico

+You're now ready to use Pico.
+Check out the [end user instructions](https://get.mypico.org/linux/#use-pico) for this.

 ## Uninstall the packages